 The Company evaluates its assets for impairment when events indicate that an asset or asset group may have suffered impairment.
-During fiscal years 2020, 2019 and 2018, the Company recorded impairment charges of \$4.4 million, \$0.9 million and \$0.7 million, respectively.
+During fiscal years 2021, 2020 and 2019, the Company recorded impairment charges of \$18.5 million, \$4.4 million and \$0.9 million, respectively.
+The increase in impairment charges during fiscal year 2021 relates to write-downs of equipment related to the slowdown of the hard seltzer category.
+See Note C for further discussion of impairment charges recorded.

-G. Leases
+H. Leases

 The Company has various lease agreements in place for facilities and equipment.
 Terms of these leases include, in some instances, scheduled rent increases, renewals, purchase options and maintenance costs, and vary by lease.
 These lease obligations expire at various dates through 2034.
-As the rate implicit in each lease is not readily determinable, the Company uses its incremental borrowing rate based on information available at commencement to determine the present value of the lease payments.
+As the rate implicit in each lease is not readily determinable, the Company uses its incremental borrowing rate based on information available at le commencement to determine the present value of the lease payments.
 Leases with an initial term of 12 months or less ("short-term leases") are not recorded on the balance sheet and are recognized on a straight-line basis over the lease term.
-As of December 26, 2020, total ROU assets and lease liabilities were as follows:
+Total right-of-use ("ROU") assets and lease liabilities were as follows:

-Classification Dec ember 26, 2020 Dec ember 28, 2019 Right-of-u ise assets (in the ousand s) Operating 1 lease assets Operating right-of-use assets \$ 58,483 \$ 53,758 Finance lea ase assets Property, plant and equipment, net 4,035 2,531 Lease Lial bilities Current Operati ng lease liabilities Current operating lease liabilities 8,232 5,168 Finance e lease liabilities Accrued expenses and other current liabilities 1,453 546 Non-curre nt Operati ng lease liabilities Non-current operating lease liabilities 59,171 53,940 Finance e lease liabilities Other liabilities 2,631 2,042
+Classification Leases

+Dece ember 25, 2021 De cember 26, 2020

+(in thousands)

+Right-of-use assets

+Operating lease assets Operating right-of-use assets \$ 52,774 \$ 58,483

+Finance lease assets Property, plant and equipment, net 3,014 4,035

+Lease Liabilities

+Current

+Operating lease liabilities Current operating lease liabilities 7,634 8,232

+Finance lease liabilities Accrued expenses and other current liabilities 1,598 1,453

+Non-current

+Operating lease liabilities Non-current operating lease liabilities 53,849 59,171

+Finance lease liabilities Other liabilities 1,459 2,631

-The gross value and accumulated depreciation of ROU assets related to finance leases as of December 26, 2020 were as follows:
+The gross value and accumulated depreciation of ROU assets related to finance leases were as follows:

 Finance Leases

-Dec ember 26, 2020 Dec ember 28, 2019
+December 25, 2021 December 26, 2020

-(in thou ısands 3)
+(in thou sands)

-Gross value \$ 5,526 \$ 2,837
+Gross value \$ 5,998 \$ 5,526

-Accumulated amortization (1,491) (306)
+Accumulated amortization (2,984) (1,491)

-Carrying value \$ 4,035 \$ 2,531
+Carrying value \$ 3,014 \$ 4,035